European Security and Defence College: History

 Under the auspices of the Greek Presidency in 2002 and at the initiative of France and Germany, the concept of 'common training' was introduced.
 The idea behind this was to develop a European security culture by providing equipped personnel both in the EU Member States and within the EU institutions.

-The ESDP was created in 2005 by decision of the Council of the EU.
+The ESDC was created in 2005 by decision of the Council of the EU.

 In 2008 the Military Erasmus programme was introduced.
+The college marked its twentieth anniversary in 2025.

 Organisation

 The ESDC is organised as follows: